Chapter 11: Faculty Benefits Program

 All employees of the university are covered by unemployment insurance.
 If for some reason employees become unemployed by no fault of their own, they may qualify for this insurance.
 If employees lose their jobs, they should contact the Virginia Employment Commission immediately to file an unemployment claim.

 The university provides severance benefits for eligible faculty who are involuntarily separated due to budget reduction, agency reorganizations, or workforce downsizings for reasons unrelated to performance or conduct.
 Faculty hired on restricted appointments funded from sponsored contracts or grants, or term appointments with a specified ending date, regardless of funding source, are not eligible to receive severance benefits.
 Non-reappointments and voluntary resignations for any reason are not deemed “involuntary separation” for purposes of the severance policy.

 All employers are required to provide protection to their employees for job-related injuries, illnesses, or loss of life.
 The purpose of the workers’ compensation program is to ensure that all university employees with injuries or illness arising out of and during the course of employment with the university are offered fixed, certain, and speedy relief.
-The Commonwealth of Virginia workers’ compensation services are provided by Managed Care Innovations, LLC, Workers’ Compensation Department, PO.
+The Commonwealth of Virginia workers’ compensation services are provided by MC Innovations, LLC, Workers’ Compensation Department, P.O.
 Box 1140, Richmond, VA 23208-1121.

 In the event of a job-related injury or illness, Policy 4415, “Workers’ Compensation,” provides procedures the employee and supervisor should follow.
 An injured employee is required to report an accident or illness to the direct supervisor as soon as possible.
 Once an employee reports a job-related injury, the supervisor must file the employer’s accident report within 24 hours of the occurrence.
 A claims adjuster from Managed Care Innovations, LLC, the university’s worker’s compensation carrier, will be assigned to handle the claim.